• Skip to primary navigation

 So no matter how big or smaller cup you want to brew, you can make it just by changing the position of cup support.

-As a bonus, you can also remove the cup support to brew travel mugs and surprised level thermos so never worry about dripping coffee all over the place because your thermos can't fit under the spigot.
+As a bonus, you can also remove the cup support to brew travel mugs and surprising level thermos, so never worry about dripping coffee all over the place because your thermos can’t fit under the spigot.

 Utility

-Everything can be done by pressing a single button, the machine goes into pre-heating phase that takes less than 20 seconds and during this button light illuminates gradually.
+Everything can be done by pressing a single button, the machine goes into the pre-heating phase that takes less than 20 seconds, and during this button, light illuminates gradually.

 Once done, just open the head of the machine by turning the lever to the RIGHT, insert your preferred coffee/espresso VertuoLine capsule with the dome-shape downward, close the head and lock the machine by turning the lever to the LEFT.